-Williamson was honoured in 1980 as the first artist to receive the Scarborough Civic Award of Merit, Canada 125 Award for Community Service in 1993.
+Williamson was honoured in 1980 as the first artist to receive the Scarborough Civic Award of Merit and Canada 125 Award for Community Service in 1993.
 In 1995, she received a Lifetime Achievement Award from the City of Scarborough.
 Eight post humus bronze editions have been added to the City of Toronto collection in 2006 by her Estate.

 Pieces of her work can be viewed at the Scarborough Civic Centre Mezzanine, Cedar Ridge Creative Centre and Albert Campbell Library.
 More sculptures are in private collections in Canada, United States, Bermuda, and United Kingdom.

 Joseph and Wolf Lebovic Foundation collection of 182 of her sculptures is incorporated into the City of Toronto Culture Collections.

 “There’s A Legend in My Spine” Copies in National Art Gallery, Ontario Art Gallery, Toronto Public Library

 Films: “Pathway from Within”, and “Sculptures of Elizabeth Fraser Williamson” artsonfilm.com Copies in National Art Gallery of Canada, Art Gallery of Ontario, Toronto Public Library

 “The History of the Guild Inn” by Carol Lidgold